House Tour

 Kitchen back wall

-Off the kitchen, is a small room that I am calling the studio.
-Right now it also holds my (small) stockpile.
+Off the kitchen, is a small room that I called the studio, but it’s also the office.
+For a short time it held our stockpile.
 When we first moved in:

 Studio Before